Financial-Times/grunt-origami-demoer/README.md

 ## Still to be developed
 * Building of scripts
-* Inclusion of static assets using stylesheets or scripts
+* Inclusion of static assets using scripts
 * Partials in mustache templates